Great Depression in the United States: Roosevelt's New Deal

+1937–38 recession

 By 1936, all the main economic indicators had regained the levels of the late 1920s, except for unemployment, which remained high.
 In 1937, the American economy unexpectedly fell, lasting through most of 1938.
 Production declined sharply, as did profits and employment.
 Unemployment jumped from 14.3% in 1937 to 19.0% in 1938.
 A contributing factor to the Recession of 1937 was a tightening of monetary policy by the Federal Reserve.
 The Federal Reserve doubled reserve requirements between August 1936 and May 1937 leading to a contraction in the money supply.

-The Roosevelt Administration reacted by launching a rhetorical campaign against monopoly power, which was cast as the cause of the depression, and appointing Thurman Arnold to break up large trusts; Arnold was not effective, and the campaign ended once World War II began and corporate energies had to be directed to winning the war.
+The Roosevelt administration reacted by launching a rhetorical campaign against monopoly power, which was cast as the cause of the depression, and appointing Thurman Arnold to break up large trusts; Arnold was not effective, and the campaign ended once World War II began and corporate energies had to be directed to winning the war.
 By 1939, the effects of the 1937 recession had disappeared.
 Employment in the private sector recovered to the level of the 1936 and continued to increase until the war came and manufacturing employment leaped from 11 million in 1940 to 18 million in 1943.

 Another response to the 1937 deepening of the Great Depression had more tangible results.
 Ignoring the pleas of the Treasury Department, Roosevelt embarked on an antidote to the depression, reluctantly abandoning his efforts to balance the budget and launching a $5 billion spending program in the spring of 1938 in an effort to increase mass purchasing power.

 Business-oriented observers explained the recession and recovery in very different terms from the Keynesian economists.
 They argued the New Deal had been very hostile to business expansion in 1935–37.
 They said it had encouraged massive strikes which had a negative impact on major industries and had threatened anti-trust attacks on big corporations.
 But all those threats diminished sharply after 1938.
 For example, the antitrust efforts fizzled out without major cases.
 The CIO and AFL unions started battling each other more than corporations, and tax policy became more favorable to long-term growth.

 On the other hand, according to economist Robert Higgs, when looking only at the supply of consumer goods, significant GDP growth only resumed in 1946.
 (Higgs does not estimate the value to consumers of collective goods like victory in war.)
 To Keynesians, the war economy showed just how large the fiscal stimulus required to end the downturn of the Depression was, and it led, at the time, to fears that as soon as America demobilized, it would return to Depression conditions and industrial output would fall to its pre-war levels.
 The incorrect prediction by Alvin Hansen and other Keynesians that a new depression would start after the war failed to take account of pent-up consumer demand as a result of the Depression and World War.